o2r-project/o2r-guestlister/README.md

 ## Endpoints

 * `/login` User login: Allows to chose between three different uses with basic, advanced and admin rights.
-* `/oauth/authorize` Starts an authorization request granting an authorization code
+* `/oauth/authorize` Starts an authorization request granting an authorization code.
-* `/oauth/token` Exchange an authorization code for an access token
+* `/oauth/token` Exchange an authorization code for an access token.

+## Demo data

+The service creates three test users when starting the service:

+* A basic user with level `100`,
+* an editor with level `500`,
+* and an admin with level `1000`.

+This allows trying out the o2r reference-implementation without going through the [ORCID](https://orcid.org/) app registration.

 ## Dockerfile